Installing Free Wi-Fi To Help Count Rural Communities Of Color In 2020 Census

 "This is a community where things are normally taken away from, rather than brought into," says Staten, standing in the church basement where Fair Count recently installed a portable hot spot.

 A laptop and two tablet computers the organization donated to the church sit on a table with signs announcing, "APPLY FOR CENSUS JOBS HERE."
-In the first few weeks after they were set up, however, Staten says no one except for him had used them.
+In the first few weeks after they were set up, however, Staten says no one except him had used them.

 Still, AME Bishop Reginald Jackson, head of more than 500 AME churches in Georgia, says the Internet installations will help congregations promote census participation next year beyond the pews and in their neighborhoods.